gmelchett/jomics/README.md

 `go get && go build`

 All data will be embedded into the `jomics` binary.
+It is not possible to build jomics free of libc dependencies, due to build constraints in the `go-unarr` package which is used to read cbr and cbz.

 ## Usage
 ```
   Usage of ./jomics:
     -addr string
-          Server address. (default ":8080")
+          Server address. (default ":4531")
     -root string
-          Comic collection root. (default ".")
+          Comic collection root.
     -th int
           Front page thumb nail size. (default 400)
 ```
-And point your favorite browser to `localhost:8080` if you are using the address.
+And point your favorite browser to `localhost:4531` if you are using the address.

 ## Security
 There is none.
 It is just a comics reader server.